BIDS-numpy/numpy-paper/letters/editor-response.md

 ### Referee 2

 We addressed the two recommendations made by referee 2: we added more background on linear algebra libraries and random number generation in the supplemental material.

-TODO: see what Sebastian changed
+We didn't mention masked arrays as that is a feature we are potentially changing in the near future and wanted to avoid having this articel quickly becoming out-of-date.

+\textbf{Linear Algebra.}
+We expanded the list of linear algebra functionality provided by NumPy, referenced LAPACK, and added a sentence about open source software that preceeded LAPACK.

+\textbf{Random Numbers.}
+Added text mentioning the three new bit generators we recently added support for including a link to empirical results testing their statistical soundness and performance.

 ### Referee 3